vim/vim/src/po/README.txt

 We will use "xx.po" as an example here, replace "xx" with the name of your language.

-- Edit Makefile to add xx to LANGUAGES and xx.mo to MOFILES.
+- Edit Make_all.mak to add xx to LANGUAGES and xx.mo to MOFILES.
 - If you haven't done so already, run ./configure in the top vim directory (i.e. go up two directories) and then come back here afterwards.
 - Execute these commands: